SenseNet/sensenet/README.md

 2. **Enterprise Edition**: with additional enterprise-grade features (like AD sync, MongoDB blob provider) and vendor support!
 For details, visit the [licensing page](http://www.sensenet.com/sensenet-ecm/licencing) on our site.

 ## Contact and support
-Whether you're a community member or enterprise customer, feel free to visit our communication channels for demo, examples and support:
+Whether you're a community member or enterprise customer, feel free to visit our communication channels for demo, examples, and support:
 - Website: http://www.sensenet.com
 - Main chat channel: https://gitter.im/SenseNet/sensenet
 - All chat channels: https://gitter.im/SenseNet